snakers4/ds_bowl_2018/README.md

 - Ssh into the docker container via `docker exec -it YOUR_CONTAINER_ID`
 - Cd to the root folder of the repo
-- Dowload the data into `data/` (create a folder if it does not exist)
+- Dowload the data into `data/`
-- Note that data already contains pickled train dataframes with meta-data (for convenience only)
+- Note that `data\` already contains pickled train dataframes with meta-data (for convenience only)
 - If kaggle removes the data download links from the competition page, you can download the data from [here](https://drive.google.com/open?id=1uRO3elNqVVxeWpU8hsCn0tRP_YAtGkql)

-After all of your manipulations your directory should look like:
+After all of your manipulations your directory should look like this (omitting csv files):

 ```
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── stage1_train                <- A folder with stage1 train data
 │   ├── stage1_test                 <- A folder with stage1 test data
 │   ├── stage2_test                 <- A folder with stage2 test data
 │   ├── test_df_stage1_meta         <- A pickled dataframe with stage1 test meta data
-│   └── train_df_stage1_meta        <- A pickled dataframe with stage1 train meta data
+│   ├── train_df_stage1_meta        <- A pickled dataframe with stage1 train meta data
+│   └── stage1_train                <- A folder with stage1 train data
 │       ├─ f8e74d4006dd68c1dbe68df7be905835e00d8ba4916f3b18884509a15fdc0b55
 │       │  ├──  images
 │       │  └──  masks